Wildfire Map Spotlight: Palisades Fire, California

 What is the current containment status of the wildfire?

-As of the latest updates, the Palisades Fire has burned approximately 23,713 acres and is at 31% containment, with firefighters actively working to manage the blaze under challenging conditions (5).
+As of the final update, the Palisades Fire had burned approximately 23,713 acres and is at 100% containment (5).

 Are there any evacuation orders or alerts in place?

-There are active evacuation orders and warnings (6):
+There are active evacuation orders and warnings within the fire perimeter (6):

 How can I protect myself from wildfire smoke?